 According to the Office of Coordination of National Health Information, 50 percent of healthcare dollars are wasted on inefficient processes.
-Transformative innovation must not only change the current way things are done, it must be disruptive by having a meaningful impact on time, quality, cost, and operational effectiveness – it must dramatically simplify and accelerate the process it enables.
+Transformative healthcare technology innovation must not only change the current way things are done, b be disruptive by having a meaningful impact on time, quality, cost, and operational effectiveness – it must dramatically simplify and accelerate the process it enables.

 There are very exciting ways in which digital technology is creating transformation across the entire healthcare system in areas such as connected health, artificial intelligence (AI), blockchain, mobile data gathering, analytics, digital therapeutics, and remote patient monitoring.
 All of these technological developments will improve healthcare efficiency, but more importantly, they will drive the delivery of individualized care and dramatically improve patient outcomes as follows:

 Trends in Healthcare Technology that Support Access

 Connected health, or telehealth, is enabling the delivery of care to rural areas, where access is often nonexistent or very limited.
 It is also being used to address growing medical staff and physician shortages by providing access to timely care through collaborative tools such as eConsults.
 Telehealth delivers faster, less expensive, and more convenient healthcare and in doing so significantly improves patient outcomes.

 Conventional patient engagement systems display information at the hospital bedside, which is only one of many relevant ways to connect with patients.
 Companies are now integrating artificial intelligence or ‘virtual’ health coaches into interactive educational platforms, resulting in higher utilization and engagement, and delivering more robust, actionable content.